Aliases for SLX1B Gene

 GeneCards Summary for SLX1B Gene

 SLX1B (SLX1 Homolog B, Structure-Specific Endonuclease Subunit) is a Protein Coding gene.
 Diseases associated with SLX1B include fanconi anemia, complementation group a.
-Among its related pathways are Resolution of D-Loop Structures and Homologous DNA Pairing and Strand Exchange.
+Among its related pathways are DNA Double-Strand Break Repair and Fanconi anemia pathway.
 GO annotations related to this gene include crossover junction endodeoxyribonuclease activity and 5-flap endonuclease activity.
 An important paralog of this gene is SLX1A.

 UniProtKB/Swiss-Prot for SLX1B Gene